elves/upgrade-scripts-for-0.17/README.md

 var b; set a b = lorem ipsum
 ```

-The version of the `set` command that appeared in 0.16.x contained a bug where
+The version of the `set` command in 0.15.x and 0.16.x contained a bug where it
-it could also create variables.
+could also create variables.
 This program also rewrites such uses of `set` by
 declaring those variables with `var` first:

 ```sh